jamesmurdza/sandboxjs/README.md

 import { Sandbox } from "@gitwit/sandbox";

 // Create a new sandbox
-const sandbox = await Sandbox.create("daytona"); // or "codesandbox" or "e2b"
+const sandbox = await Sandbox.create("daytona"); // or "codesandbox" or "e2b" or "modal"

 // Connect to an existing sandbox
 // const sandbox = await Sandbox.connect("daytona", "sandbox_id");